 Android apps have continued to grow and mature.
-Through this pandemic, the need for actually having a decent digital experience has been more notable than ever.
+The need for actually having a decent digital experience has been more notable than ever through the past few months, and our lives are more digital than ever.
 Today, we’re going to highlight some must-have apps every Android user should have in 2021 by making a list of some of the best Android apps in February 2021.
 Some are newer apps while others are old and popular, and we’ve classified this list with 3 picks for each category.

 Navigate this guide: